 For the past ten years, Orcutt focused on the Western Mystery Tradition.
 In particular, he studied the occult and Kabbalistic wisdom of occult tarot, a continuation of work he had begun in his thirties.
-In 2003, having completed examinations, requirements, and over ten thousand professional divination readings, Orcutt was conferred the title of Tarot Grandmaster by the Tarot Certification Board of America, an independent body located in Albany, New York.
+In 2003, having completed examinations, requirements, and over ten thousand professional divination readings, Orcutt was conferred the title of Tarot Grandmaster by the Tarot Certification Board of America, an independent body located in Albany, New York and now defunct.
 Also, during this time he completed initiations through the 32nd Degree as a Scottish Rite Freemason.

-NOVELIST AND AUTHOR BIO
+AUTHOR AND NOVELIST BIO

 2011 THE PATH OF RETURN TRILOGY